prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Predict Overview

-The NodeJS endpoint provides a interface for Prediction, and enrollment, or any other provided service.
-The following example, illustrates the prediction process through the NodeJS server.
+The NodeJS endpoint provides an interface for prediction, and enrollment, or any other provided service.
+The following example illustrates the prediction process through the NodeJS server.

 **Face And/Or Prediction Request -**